コンテンツにスキップ

 It's the season when I miss the waterside.

-I'm not a good swimmer, but watching the fish swimming comfortably in the water somehow calms my mind.
+I'm not a good swimmer, but watching the fish swimming comfortably in the water somehow calms me down.

-A new aquarium has opened that we would like to introduce to everyone who shares the same feelings.
-It is located in the commercial facility "Kawasaki Le Front," a one- minute walk from JR Kawasaki Station.
+A new aquarium has just opened that we would love to introduce to everyone who shares this same sentiment.
+It's located inside the commercial facility "Kawasaki Le Front," just a one- minute walk from JR Kawasaki Station.
 First, head to the 10th floor where the ticket counter is located!

-There are day and evening sessions, and the evening session is open until 10pm (last entry 1 hour before), so you can easily drop in on your way home from work.
+There are daytime and evening sessions, and the evening session is open until 10:00 (last entry one hour before), so you can easily drop in after work.
 The cafe next to the entrance sells original soft serve ice cream, popcorn, Kawasaki craft beer, and more.
-Eating and drinking is allowed inside the building, so it would be fun to enjoy a stroll along the water with a beer in hand.
+Eating and drinking is allowed inside the building, so it would be fun to enjoy a stroll along the waterfront with a beer in hand.

-The "Prologue" that continues from the entrance features a monochromatic tropical rainforest drawn with chalk art.
-Suddenly, a tiger appears from between the trees and colorful birds fly out, making you exclaim, "Wow!"
-The presentation is captivating, making full use of cutting-edge lighting, sound, and video technology!
+The "Prologue" that continues from the entrance features a monochrome chalk art depiction of a tropical rainforest.
+Suddenly, a tiger appears from between the trees and a colorful bird takes flight, making you exclaim, "Wow!"
+The presentation, which makes full use of cutting-edge lighting, sound, and video technology, is captivating!

-The first of the six zones is the Tama River Zone, which focuses on creatures living in the river that runs through Kawasaki, his hometown.
+The first of the six zones of the exhibition is the Tama River Zone, which is themed around the creatures living in the river that flows through the local area of Kawasaki.

-The Tama River once suffered from serious water pollution, but in recent years sweetfish have started swimming upstream.
-On the other hand, invasive species that have taken up residence there without our knowledge are also swimming in the river, which made me think about the impact that human life has on the river's ecosystem.
+The Tama River was once seriously polluted, but in recent years sweetfish have begun to swim upstream.
+At the same time, invasive species have also taken up residence there, which made me think about the impact that human life has on the river's ecosystem.

-The video playing on the background shows the Tama River scenery, shot by flying a drone.
-From the lush green source, down the stream, to the mouth of the river lined with buildings.
+The video playing in the background shows the Tama River scenery, shot by drone.
+It starts from the lush green source, goes down the stream, and ends near the mouth of the river, lined with buildings.
 It's moving to see the flow of the Tama River as a "journey."

 By the way, instead of explanatory panels, the exhibits are equipped with QR codes that, when scanned with a smartphone or tablet, display the names and characteristics of the creatures on display.

-In South America, home to the Amazon River, the world's largest tropical rainforest, the Pantanal Area is a World Heritage Site known as a "treasure trove of biological species."
-In the background of the tank, footage shot in the Amazon River basin is played, and the lighting and sound change depending on the time of day, morning, noon, evening, or night, creating a truly magical experience.
+South America, home to the Amazon River, is home to the world's largest tropical rainforest, and one area worth noting is the Pantanal Area, a World Heritage Site known as a "treasure trove of biological species."
+Footage shot in the Amazon River basin plays in the background of the tank, and the lighting and sound change depending on the time of day, from morning to afternoon and evening, creating a truly magical experience.

-The huge tank, which holds 40 tons of water, displays about 8,000 sparkling underwater creatures, including neon tetras.
-It is U-shaped, so if you stand in the middle, you'll feel like you're in the water.
+The huge aquarium, filled with 40 tons of water, displays around 8,000 sparkling underwater creatures, including neon tetras.
+Its U-shape makes it feel like you're in the water when you stand in the middle.

-Before proceeding to the next zone, take a break at the Komorebi Cafe.
-They have a photogenic menu, including colorful original sweets and the Pirarucu Coconut Curry, made with Amazonian fish.
+Before proceeding to the next zone, take a break at Komorebi Cafe.
+They have a photogenic menu, including colorful original sweets and Pirarucu Coconut Curry made with Amazonian fish.

 Next, we went to the Panorama Screen Zone, which features a dynamic 200-degree wide-angle screen, where we could see river dolphins and manatees that live in the Amazon River swimming comfortably.

-Although it is a digital image, when you approach the screen, the river dolphins will come over, wave their hands, and spin around!
-Amazing cutting-edge technology!
-Try it out and pretend to be a dolphin trainer to see what movements they react to.
+Although it's a digital image, when you approach the screen, the river dolphins will come over, wave their hands, and spin around!
+This is cutting-edge technology, and it's amazing!
+Try it out and pretend you're a dolphin trainer to see what movements they respond to.

 Next up is the Lençóis Area.
 It is a vast sand dune area that actually exists in Brazil, where countless emerald green lakes appear only during the rainy season.
 What's strange is that when the lakes appear, fish also appear.
-How do they spend their time during the dry season?
-I let my thoughts wander to this mysterious world as I gazed upon the beautiful fish that stood out against the white sand.
+I wonder how they spend their time during the dry season...?
+I gazed at the beautiful fish that stood out against the white sand and let my thoughts wander into this mysterious world.

 *Please check the official website for event dates.

-The five aquariums are home to the world's largest freshwater fish, arapaima, and piranhas, swimming leisurely along the water.
+The five aquariums are home to the world's largest freshwater fish, the arapaima, and piranhas, swimming leisurely.

-Apparently they will also recreate the rain showers that descend on the rainforest and the mist that envelops the plants, so I can't wait to "experience" the Amazon with my whole body.
+Apparently they will also recreate the rain showers that descend on the rainforest and the mist that envelops the plants, so I want to "experience" the Amazon with my whole body.

-Not only in the Amazon Zone, but also next to the aquariums, there are touch screens.
+Not only in the Amazon Zone, but also next to the aquariums, there are touchscreens.
 This is an exhibition system called "LINNÉ LENS Screen" (developed and provided by Linne Co., Ltd.), which uses AI to analyze underwater camera footage in real time and automatically displays the species names and descriptions of the creatures in the aquarium.
-This cutting-edge technology was introduced for the first time by Kawasui.
+This cutting-edge technology was introduced by Kawasui for the first time in the world.

 The final treat is the Kawasui Official Shop.

-The shop is packed with unique original products and other unique goods that you can only find at Kawa-Sui.
-Even those who don't visit the aquarium can use the shop, so it's fun to visit the shop to find a new souvenir from Kanagawa.
+It's packed with unique original products and other unique goods that only Kawa-Sui can offer.
+It's open to those who don't visit the aquarium, so it's fun to visit to find a new souvenir from Kanagawa.

 *Image of the "Congestion Lamp" displayed on Kawasui's official website